Lugenda River: Geography

 The Lugenda River, which joins the main Ruvuma River system in its lower reaches from the south east, rises near Lake Chilwa, from the small Lake Chiuta (1700 ft).
 The river flows for a length of 300 km before it joins the Ruvuma River at Negomano village.
 Its origin is marked by a narrow wooded ridge (a sand bar ridge which is 25 m high and 9,000 years old)) that separates the swamps on the southern side of Chuta Lake from the Lake Chilwa.
 The stream at the outlet of the Lake Amaramba is about 80 m wide.
 It is a swampy water body between its origin from the Chitwa Lake and Lake Amaramba.
 Mount Mecula (1441 m) is the central mountain in the valley.
 The mountain is rich in vegetation and is considered an important botanical area of the preserve in the valley.
 The Lugenda River and Mecula Mountain are thus the important tourist destinations in Mozambique's northern province.

 The river has a complex flow pattern.
 It flows in the westerly direction through "Pandanus palm-braided channels".
 On the east, its flow is through rocky gorge with the entire river vanishing into "slot canyons" displaying broad sandy waterways.
 This is the location of the breeding colonies of globally threatened African skimmers.

 The headwaters of the Lugenda River are in Lakes Chilwa and Chiuta on the border between Mozambique and Malawi, from where the river flows northeast along inferred depressions ultimately joining the Ruvuma River, on the Mozambique / Tanzania border, flowing to the Indian Ocean.

 The flow contribution from the Lugenda River to the Ruvuma River is estimated to be 18 km3.
 Most of the basin area of the river lies in the Niassa Province where the irrigation potential is reported to be 200000 ha.

 It is a slow-moving river and often appears, as it emerges from the Lake Amaramba, as a lake due to its large expanse of water.
 The river valley has fertile alluvial soil with good water resources as it is fed by many perennial streams on both banks.
 The perennial water sources in the valley thus have good cultivation to sustain its inhabitants.
 Tobacco is grown on the river banks.
 Wild fig and other species of trees are also found in the valley.

+Its main tributaries are the Luambala, Lureco, Luambeze, Nicondocho and Jurege.

 The river is bridged at Luambala where its width is about 150 m.